swiftlang/swift-evolution/proposals/0293-extend-property-wrappers-to-function-and-closure-parameters.md

 }
 ```

-Since both the getter and setter of `Reference.wrappedValue` are `nonmutating`, a setter can be synthesized for `var reference`, even though `Asserted.wrappedValue` has a `mutating` setter. `Reference` also defines a `projectedValue` property, so a local computed property called `$reference` is synthesized in the function body, but it does _not_ have a setter, because `Reference.projectedValue` only defines a getter.
+Since both the getter and setter of `Reference.wrappedValue` are `nonmutating`, a setter can be synthesized for `var reference`, even though `Logged.wrappedValue` has a `mutating` setter. `Reference` also defines a `projectedValue` property, so a local computed property called `$reference` is synthesized in the function body, but it does _not_ have a setter, because `Reference.projectedValue` only defines a getter.

 ## Acknowledgements

 This proposal was greatly improved as a direct result of feedback from the community.
 [Doug Gregor](https://forums.swift.org/u/douglas_gregor) and [Dave Abrahams](https://forums.swift.org/u/dabrahams) surfaced more use cases for property-wrapper parameters.
 [Frederick Kellison-Linn](https://forums.swift.org/u/jumhyn) proposed the idea to change the behavior of unapplied function references based on argument labels, and provided [ample justification](#passing-a-property-wrapper-storage-instance-directly) for why the semantics in the first revision were unintuitive.
 [Lantua](https://forums.swift.org/u/lantua) pushed for the behavior of closures to be consistent with that of functions, and proposed the idea to use `$` on closure parameters in cases where the wrapper attribute is unnecessary.
+Finally, ideas from [Jens Jakob Jensen](https://forums.swift.org/u/jjj) and [John McCall](https://forums.swift.org/u/john_mccall) were combined to produce the 'inference of external property wrapper' design in its current form.

-Many others participated throughout the several pitches and first review.
+Many others participated throughout the several pitches and reviews.
 This feature would not be where it is today without the thoughtful contributions from folks across our community.